 Judge Larry E. Potter

-Judge Larry E. Potter has lived in Memphis for over 35 years and is a well-known leader and judicial innovator of our city.
-He was appointed to a City Court Judge position in 1982 at the age of 35, becoming one of the youngest judges to ever serve on the bench.
-He was elected to his first full term in 1983 and since then, has been overwhelmingly reelected to 3 additional terms, diligently serving our city and county court systems for over 30 years.
+Judge Larry E. Potter has lived in Memphis for over 40 years and is a well-known leader and judicial innovator of our city.
+He was elected to his first full term in 1983, and since then, has been overwhelmingly re-elected to three additional terms, serving our city and county court systems for over 33 years.

 Judge Potter was born in Nashville and lived in Humphreys County.
-When he was 8 years old his family moved to Milan, Tennessee, where he attended grade school and high school, graduating in 1965.
-He continued his education at the University of Tennessee – Martin, graduating in 1969 with a Bachelors of Arts in Education/History.
-He began his career as a teacher at East Elementary School in Lyles, Tennessee, and at the age of 23 was promoted to Principal.
-He returned to college in 1972 at Austin Peay University and received his Masters Degree in Education Administration.
+When he was eight years old, his family moved to Milan, Tennessee.
+Upon graduating high school in 1965, he continued his education at the University of Tennessee – Martin, graduating in 1969 with a Bachelor of Arts in Education/History.
+He began his career as a teacher at East Elementary School in Lyles, Tennessee, and at the age of 23, was promoted to principal.
+He returned to college in 1972 at Austin Peay University and received his Master's Degree in Education Administration.

-In 1973 Judge Potter went to work for state government serving under Personnel Commissioner Jane Hardaway as a management consultant.
-In 1974 Commissioner Hardaway left state government to run for the Public Service Commission.
-She selected Judge Potter to serve as her middle Tennessee field representative.
-After the campaign, he opted to continue his education and fulfill a life-long dream of becoming a lawyer.
+In 1973, Judge Potter went to work for state government serving under Personnel Commissioner Jane Hardaway as a management consultant.
+In 1974, Commissioner Hardaway left state government to run for the Public Service Commission.
+She selected Judge Potter to serve as her Middle Tennessee field representative.
+After the campaign, he continued his education and fulfilled a life-long dream of becoming a lawyer.

-In 1975 Judge Potter entered the University Of Memphis Law School, following in the footsteps of his brother Jerry, who graduated from the same school in 1975.
-Judge Potter received his Juris Doctorate degree in 1977, and after passing the bar exam began practicing law.
+In 1975, Judge Potter entered the University of Memphis Law School, following in the footsteps of his brother Jerry, who also graduated from there.
+Judge Potter received his Juris Doctorate degree in 1977.

-In 1991, Judge Potter helped write a law that created a county wide Environmental Court with injunctive authority to strongly deal with environmental problems confronting Memphis and Shelby County.
-Their efforts were a dramatic success, and by year-end, the Tennessee State Legislature established the Shelby County Environmental Court, making it the first countywide court of this type in the nation.
+In 1991, Judge Potter helped write a law that created a county-wide Environmental Court with injunctive authority to deal with environmental problems confronting Memphis and Shelby County.
+By year-end, the Tennessee Legislature established the Shelby County Environmental Court, making it the first county-wide court of this type in the nation.

-Judge Potter travels and consults frequently, working with many major cities in America helping establish Environmental Courts.
+Judge Potter travels and consults frequently.
+He has worked with many major cities in America helping to establish Environmental Courts.
 He is widely considered among his peers to be the “Father of Environmental Courts” in America.

 Judge Potter is also active in our community.
-He has served on the Governor’s Environmental Advisory Council, including several years as Chairman.
-He serves on the boards of the Mid-South Fair, Deaf Connect, Shelby County Retirement Board, and Keep TN Beautiful.
-He has been both a deacon and an elder in the Presbyterian Church of America, and is currently a member of Independent Presbyterian Church.
-He is firmly committed to giving back to a community that has been so good to him and his family; he embodies and personifies the term “public servant”.
+He has served on the Governor’s Environmental Advisory Council, including several years as chairman.
+He serves on the boards of the Shelby County Pension Board, and Keep TN Beautiful.
+He has been both a deacon and an elder in the Presbyterian Church of America, and is currently a member of Advent Presbyterian Church.

-Judge Potter is a loving husband and father to his wife Patti and their three adult children, Jason Potter, Erin Potter Kerr, and Mary Kathryn Yeiser.
-He enjoys spending as much time as he can with his three grandchildren, Grace, Sam, and Blythe.
+Judge Potter is married to Patti Yeiser Potter, and the father of their three adult children, Jason Potter, Erin Potter Kerr, and Mary Kathryn Yeiser.
+He has three grandchildren, Grace and Sam Kerr, and Blythe Potter.

-During the 35 years he has lived in Memphis, Judge Larry E. Potter has proved to be a leader, judicial innovator, and a man of great wisdom and compassion for the citizens that he serves.
-He truly is a “treasure of our city.”
+During the 40 years he has lived in Memphis, Judge Larry E. Potter is a proven leader, judicial innovator, and man of great wisdom and compassion for the citizens that he serves.